 – Traumainformed care recognising how adverse childhood experiences (ACEs) impact behaviour

-– Optimal challenge provision through understanding zone of proximal development
+– Optimal challenge provision through understanding the zone of proximal development

 The role of psychology in child development extends beyond individual children to systemic improvement.
 Settings applying psychological principles demonstrate higher Ofsted ratings, better staff retention, and improved parent partnerships.